dotnet/wpf-test/docs/building-running-debugging.md

 ```
   .\build.cmd -project .\src\Test\Annotations.sln
 ```
-Each area has it's own sln file which can be used to build the area seperately.
+Each area has it's own sln file which can be used to build the area separately.

-As of now we don't have a seperate sln file for DRTs
+As of now we don't have a separate .sln file for DRTs

 ### Understanding build outputs